 - Is it a wood or metal pole?

 Budget limitation determines the number of new streetlights that may be added to the existing roadway system each year.
 The additional streetlights are restricted to locations where an existing BC Hydro power pole exists due to funding limitations.
 In rural areas, streetlights are generally limited to intersections, curves and cul-de-sacs, again because of funding limitations.
 Installation of a streetlight can be controversial because while some people want them, others find the additional light intrusive; therefore, all requests for new streetlights should be accompanied with a petition from the area residents supporting the installation.
 Streetlight requests are processed twice a year to better prioritize the various requests; November and April.
-As new technologies are developed, the District continues to review the possibilities for moving to LED lighting and new light funding may be redirected towards those works.
+As new technologies are developed, the City continues to review the possibilities for moving to LED lighting and new light funding may be redirected towards those works.

 To request a streetlight, send request with supporting petition to:

-District of Mission, Public Works
+City of Mission, Public Works

 Attention: Operations Manager – Roads and Drainage